smangham/project-novice/_episodes/02-issues.md

 # TODO: Add function inches_to_cm
 ~~~

-This is an easy way to record information about your code, but it's not very accessible - you can't find what the problems and limitations of it are without going through and reading all the code yourself.

-To make it more accessible, we're going to create a new issue, raising the problem that the functions to convert between inches and milimeters don't work in our code.
+This is an easy way to record information about your code, but it's not very accessible - if the code is in multiple files, you have to read all of them to know what the state of it is.
+It's just not a very practical solution and makes it harder for new developers and users to understand your code.
+Instead, we're going to create a new issue, raising the problem that the functions to convert between inches and milimeters don't work in our code.

 ![Creating a new issue](fig/02-issues/issues-new.png)

-When you create an issue, you can provide a range of details added to them.
-They can be **assigned to a specific developer**- this can be a helpful way to know who, if anyone, is currently working to fix an issue (or a way to assign responsibility to someone to deal with it!).
+When you create an issue, you can add some extra details to it.
+Issues can be **assigned to a specific developer** - this can be a helpful way to know who, if anyone, is currently working to fix an issue (or a way to assign responsibility to someone to deal with it!).
+We'll dodge responsibility for now.

+You can also **label an issue** to describe what type of thing it is.
 We're going to assign this issue the label **Bug**, by clicking on the cogwheel by the Labels section on the right hand column, then submit the issue.

 ![Issue details](fig/02-issues/issues-details.png)